martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 - Ready4SmartCities, an ontology catalog for smart cities.
 It seems it is not maintained anymore.

+TO DO?:
+We can reuse well-written paragraphs about ontology catalogs from this paper (third revision ongoing) if needed: Building IoT based applications for Smart Cities: How can ontology catalogs help?
+[Gyrard et al. IEEE IoT Journal 2017] (Impact Factor 7.5)

 ### (ii) Selection of suitable (parts of) ontologies

 This task deals with assessing the usability of an ontology with respect to the use case requirements.
 This may end up being an arduous task due to the different criteria that may make ontologies suitable for a certain use case [3].
 Furthermore, the scarce documentation of ontologies may difficult even more this process.